fluxcd/website/content/en/blog/2026-07-30-flux-openbao-secrets-signatures/index.md

         loginPath: auth/kubernetes/login
 ```

-With that in place, the OpenBao address in the SOPS metadata selects an entry from this list. kustomize-controller requests a Kubernetes ServiceAccount token with that address as its audience, then presents it at the configured login path under the matching role created in Step 1.
-OpenBao returns a short-lived token, which Flux then uses to call OpenBao's Transit engine to decrypt the Secret.
+During decryption, the OpenBao address in the SOPS metadata matches an
+entry from this list. kustomize-controller requests a ServiceAccount token
+with that address as its audience and presents it at the login path, where
+OpenBao matches it against the role from Step 1 and returns a short-lived
+token.
+Flux uses that token to call the Transit engine and decrypt the
+Secret.
+No static credential is needed anywhere for this decryption operation!
+We're leveraging Kubernetes' native workload identity.

 ### Step 4: Use a dedicated ServiceAccount for decryption

-By default, the exchange described above uses kustomize-controller's own ServiceAccount.
-A Flux Kustomization can instead select a dedicated ServiceAccount:
+By default the exchange above uses kustomize-controller's own
+ServiceAccount.
+A Flux Kustomization can select a dedicated one instead:

 ```yaml
 spec: